patchlevel/event-sourcing/docs/pages/repository.md

 $profile = $repository->load('229286ff-6f95-4df6-bc72-0a239fe7b284');
 ```

+!!! note

-> :warning: You can only fetch one aggregate at a time and don't do any complex queries either.
+    You can only fetch one aggregate at a time and don't do any complex queries either.
-> Projections are used for this purpose.
+    Projections are used for this purpose.

-> :book: The repository ensures that only one instance per aggregate is returned.
-> A strict instance comparison is therefore easily possible.

 ### Has